-Optional on EX model in the U.S. The long horizontal switch adjusts the seat bottom in several directions.
+On all V-6 models, the 4-cylinder EX model with leather interior in the U.S., and the 4-cylinder EX-R model in Canada The two power seat adjustment switches are on the outside edge of the seat bottom.
+The horizontal switch adjusts the seat bottom in several directions.
 The short vertical switch adjusts the seat-back angle.